fsdfdfgdfghSD/Lua-Wait-Function/README.md

 # Wait-function-for-Lua

-A simple function that allows you to wait for a specified amount of time in Lua.
+A simple function that allows you to wait for a specified amount of time in Lua and Roblox Lua.

 ## Introduction